-kinds of type
+- kinds of type

-size of type
+- ♦ size of type

-type alignment.
+- type alignment.

-< previous page page_136 next page_136 --

-Kinds of Type
+Kinds of type

 Type can be classified into many different categories.
 One category is serif or sans serif.
 Serif is the French word for tails and it refers to the small cross strokes or flares at the end of a letter's main stems.
 Even though sans serif (meaning without tails) provides a cleaner, simpler look, some people believe that a serif type is more distinguished as well as easier to read.